 - Estimated total cost (Non-itemized, Limit $350,000 on grants with no more than $125,000/year, Limit of $20,000 on Novice research grants)

 - Number and type of subjects to be studied

 - Age range of subjects

-- Impact: Describe how results will benefit clinical practice (how a practitioner will use the information) and provide a projection of the number of years before findings may result in significant changes in practice.
-Describe how expected outcomes will improve the health and nutrition of infants and young children.
+- Impact: Describe how results will benefit clinical practice (how a practitioner will use the information) and provide a projection of the number of years before findings may be put into place in clinical practice.
+Describe how expected outcomes will improve the health and/or nutrition of infants and young children.
 (2500 characters or about 1/4 page)